Dereham: Railways

 The railway arrived in Dereham in 1847, when a single track line to Wymondham opened.
 A second line was opened, in 1848, to King's Lynn.
 A line from Dereham to Fakenham was opened in 1849; this line being extended to the coastal town of Wells-next-the-Sea by 1857.
 The town's railways became part of the Great Eastern Railway in 1862.
 Dereham had its own railway depot and a large complex of sidings, serving local industry.
 The line between Dereham and Wymondham was doubled, in 1882, to allow for the increasing levels of traffic.

 Passenger services between Dereham and Wells were withdrawn in 1964 and the track between Fakenham and Wells was lifted soon after.
 The line from Dereham to Wymondham was returned to single track in 1965, with a passing loop at Hardingham.
 The line to King's Lynn was closed in 1968 and the last passenger train on the Dereham-to-Wymondham line ran in 1969, although the railway remained open for freight until 1989.

 Dereham labels itself "The Heart of Norfolk" owing to its central location in the county, the Tesco car park being cited as the exact centre.
 In the spring of 1978, the "Heart" was given the seven-mile £5m part-dual-carriageway A47 bypass.
 A section of this road, between Scarning and Wendling, was built along the former railway line towards Swaffham and King's Lynn.
 This section of railway had been used as a location for the filming of Dad's Army, where Captain Mainwaring is left dangling from a railway bridge after a flight on a barrage balloon.
 Dereham railway station was also a filming location for the opening scene of the BBC's 2018 series Bodyguard.

 Transport

 Roads

-The A47 road from Lowestoft to Birmingham once ran through the centre of the town.
-The 7 mile (11.3 km) £5 million part-dual-carriageway East Dereham by-pass was built on part of the disused railway line to King's Lynn, opening in spring 1978.
-The single-track B1135 runs southwards toward Wymondham, the B1146 connects it northwards to Fakenham, and the A1075 connects the town to Watton and Thetford.
+The A47 trunk road from Lowestoft to Birmingham once ran through the centre of the town, east to west.
+The A47 was re-routed in 1978 to form a 7 mi £5 million East Dereham by-pass, consisting of a section of dual carriageway approaching Dereham from the east, and to the west a single carriageway built on the disused railway line to King's Lynn, by-passing the villages of Wendling and Scarning.
+Three other significant roads intersect at Dereham; the B1146 connects the town northwards to Fakenham, the A1075 connects it to Watton and Thetford to the south-west, and the B1135 runs south-east to Wymondham.